miggtorr/VGCDreamEngine/README.md

 # AI Disclosure

-**Rotom Draft** was created with AI-assisted coding.
+**Dream Engine** was created with AI-assisted coding.
 The software was tweaked, debugged, and tested manually on macOS hardware by a real human (me).

 **No** visual art was created using AI.